NSFWUTILS/RedditScrape/README.md

 hour - Within the past hour.

 ## Running the script
-Make sure you are in the same folder as the script and try running `python crawler.py`
+Make sure you are in the same folder as the script and try running `python crawler.py`.

+Eventually a progress indicator will show up and you'll notice it's not very accurate.
+Due to the multi-threaded nature of this I couldn't figure out a way to get a reliable count.
+Basically it starts downloading files while it's still discovering just how many files it has to download.
+Eventually it should settle down some and give a more accurate reading.

 If things work, the script will create a sub-folder for each sub-reddit inside of whatever folder you specified as `MEDIA_FOLDER` in your `config` file.